 Working eight hours every day behind a desk isn’t for everyone.
-If you love travelling and are tired of spending all your paid time off and hard-earned money on only travelling once or twice a year, consider finding a job that gives you the freedom to travel the world.
+If you love traveling and are tired of spending all your paid time off and hard-earned money on only traveling once or twice a year, consider finding a job that gives you the freedom to travel the world.

 Here are eight jobs for the world traveler: